d33bs/set-website/_posts/2022-XX-XX-Data-Engineering-with-SQL-Arrow-and-DuckDB.md

 Using SQL to perform these operations provides an opportunity to take advantage of roughly 48 years worth of data management improvements without being constrained by imperative language data models or schema (reference: [SQL Wikipedia: _First appeared: 1974_](https://en.wikipedia.org/wiki/SQL)).
 It also allows your SQL-based data management code to be used within other languages without additional rewrites.

-## Example Python with SQL to Join Arrow Data with DuckDB
+## Example with SQL to Join Arrow Data with DuckDB in Python

-{% include figure.html image="../images/duckdb_arrow_query_example.png" caption="Jupyter notebook example screenshot with DuckDB and Arrow data handling" width="500px" %}
+{% include figure.html image="images/duckdb_arrow_query_example.png" caption="Jupyter notebook example screenshot with DuckDB and Arrow data handling" width="500px" %}

 The following example notebook shows how to use SQL to join data from multiple sources using the DuckDB client API within Python.
 The example includes DuckDB querying a remote CSV, local Parquet file, and Arrow in-memory tables.